ataraxialinux/ataraxia/ROADMAP.md

-This document describes roadmap of januslinux Codename "Kagami".
+This document describes roadmap of Ataraxia Linux Codename "Kagami".

 # Roadmap